Howdy, welcome to my truthful review of Five Minute Profit Sites, which, BTW, I’m unaffiliated with.

 Not only does the person behind Five Minute Profit Sites lead you astray with over-exaggerated income claims mixed in with other red flags.

-Sadly, the only peeps making a profit from FMPS is the shady creator and his or her money-grabbing “affiliates”.
+Sadly, the only peeps making a profit from FMPS is the shady creator and his or her money-grabbing “affiliates”, at the end of the day.

 Final Verdict: Not Recommended.